What Is A Designer Baby And Is It Ethical? Pros And Cons

 4. Can designer babies harm the mother?

-A few studies suggest that gene editing can cause harm to the mother and could be unsafe for both mother and the baby; however, the type and extent of harm are not yet well understood (17).
+A few studies suggest that gene editing can cause harm to the mother and could be unsafe for both the mother and the baby; however, the type and extent of harm are not yet well understood (17).

 CRISPR and other gene-editing technology have led us to assume that designer babies are possible.
 However, it is critical to comprehend the social, scientific, and ethical challenges surrounding embryo editing before implantation.
 It calls for international organizations and countries to debate and participate equally to impose strict laws, increase transparency in clinical work, and perform additional research to examine the safety and long-term impacts of such treatments.
 While these procedures may assist in lessening or eliminating the danger of life-threatening diseases in fetuses, there are also certain drawbacks.
 Therefore, before deciding on such operations, one must think carefully.